andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 My best guess as to why this was happening is that, at 7D and above, we enter a domain of points where, before t=6, *every* point is at some sort of reflective boundary.
 Remember that even for 4D, we had really odd behavior at the reflective boundaries/edge of the wedge.
-There wasn't enough room in many points to "stretch their wings" --- every single one is at one reflective boundary or another.
+There wasn't enough room for many points to "stretch their wings" --- every single one is at one reflective boundary or another.
 Being a boundary point corresponds to having a "bins" encoding with any bin greater than one or anything in the 0 bin (ie, `1-0-0-0` and `0-2-0` are all points on a reflective boundary).

 Unfortunately, having a closed-form way to compute coset counts doesn't actually give us a way to compute the final state itself, since it doesn't tell us *which* cosets are active, just how many.
-However, this prompted me to investigate a little bit more about what was causing this pattern, and how these cosets were distributed.
-To do this, tried a new way to visualize things.
+However, this prompted me to investigate a little bit more about what was causing this pattern and how these cosets were distributed.
+To do this, I tried a new way to visualize things.

 In our simulation, x and y components are fundamentally different from the others; we could actually talk about each point as a tuple